-Guy Ghosted Twice By His Driver Who Is Still Zombieing Him To This Day
+This Guy Was Ghosted Twice By His Driver-Turned-Date Who Is Still Zombieing Him

 Ah, ghosting.
 It's the dating phenomenon that happens when people are too cowardly to actually end things with the people they've been seeing, so they choose to just… disappear instead.